About Splunk Stream

 - Monitor network trends and app performance in pre-built dashboards.

-- Use independent Stream forwarder to capture and send data from remote linux machines.
+- Deploy independent Stream forwarder to capture data on remote linux machines.

-- Deploy and scale rapidly and unobtrusively with no need for tagging or instrumentation.
+- Scale rapidly and unobtrusively with no need for tagging or instrumentation.

 For Splunk Stream installation instructions, including a detailed overview of Splunk Stream components, see Install Splunk Stream.